Akingbola’s Money Laundering Trial Resumes June 13 - THISDAYLIVE

-A Federal High Court in Lagos yesterday adjourned until June 13, the money laundering trial of a former Managing Director of the defunct Intercontinental Bank Plc., Erastus Akingbola.
+A Federal High Court in Lagos on Tuesday adjourned until June 13, the money laundering trial of a Managing Director of the defunct Intercontinental Bank Plc., Erastus Akingbola.

 Akingbola was charged by the Economic and Financial Crimes Commission (EFCC) on an amended 22 counts bordering on money laundering.